tsmdepaper/tsmde/readme.md

 ### Library

 The `library` folder contains packaged code for the TSM-DE method.
 This is split into separate files, each containing a different routine.
-For example, `asymptotic` contains code to calculate the asymptotic variance / detector of the TSM-DE estimator. `train` requires specification of two functions:
+For example, `asymptotic` contains code to calculate the asymptotic variance / detector of the TSM-DE estimator.
+The `train` function in `train.py` is the main function for training the TSM-DE model, and requires specification of two important functions:

 ```
 def model_t(par, t):